vbookshelf/How-to-Double-Click-to-Run-a-Desktop-Flask-App/README.md

 # How to Double Click to Run a Flask App

-A step-by-step process to set up a Flask app so that the user only needs to double-click a file to run the app.
+A step-by-step process to set up a Flask app so that the user only needs to double-click a file to run the app from their desktop.
 No command line needed.
 The steps below cover both Mac and Windows.

 This process uses the UV python package manager and not pip.
 Start by installing uv.